My Account

 Once you know your goals, you can start building a portfolio.
 At this point, you should think about how much risk you want to take on.
 Assuming a little risk may help grow your investment faster, but it may expose you to larger losses.

 You also want to think about how hands-on or hands-off you want to be with your investment strategy.
 With a hands-on approach, you need to decide how to invest your money.
 You'll want to consider spreading your money across several investment types that react differently when markets change.
 This is known as diversification, which may help you weather the market’s ups and downs.
+You may also want to consider working with an advisor.

 If the idea of choosing where your money goes sounds stressful, there are hands-off investing approaches out there such as target-date and target-risk funds that are managed by experts, broadly diversified and conveniently packaged.